vityah1/finman_flask_admin_login/README.md

 Financial manager 0.0.1 with flask_admin and flask_login

-Small and compact back-end rest-api written on flask with flask_admin and flask_login.
+Small and compact back-end app on flask with flask_admin and flask_login.

 Instalation:
 ## Requirements